Tim Tebow: Philanthropy

 CURE and the Tebow Foundation announced plans to build a children's hospital in the fall of 2011 in the Philippines, the country where Tebow was born.
 The Tebow CURE Hospital in Davao City, on the island of Mindanao, holds 30 beds and specializes in orthopedics.
 CURE's 12th hospital worldwide, they hoped to heal deformities such as clubfoot, untreated burns, hydrocephalus and other conditions correctable with surgery.
 The cost of the project, $3 million, came from donations from CURE and the Tebow Foundation.
 The hospital includes a "Timmy's Playroom".

-The Tim Tebow Foundation includes Night to Shine, an event geared to providing those with special needs a safe space to have a prom.
+The Tim Tebow Foundation includes Night to Shine, an event geared towards providing people with developmental and intellectual disabilities a safe space to have a prom.